Zicky78/jsClassSmith/014-more-loops/README.md

 ## What code do we want to run in the eventListener?

 ### We're getting our user input, so we want to call the functions we've set up with that input, process it, and return the output to our lovely user

+## Did this make sense?

+### Yes, I completely understood it.
+One note, I think because I used .toFixed(2) for my rounding, I didnt get the NaN error.
+Not sure though